Griffon26/taserver/docs/design_map_change.md

 1. the launcher uses two ports for running game servers 7777 and 7778.
 Only one of these ports will generally be in use at a time.

-2. the controller of a server sends a match end message with controller_context when the match ends.
+2. the controller of a server sends a match end message with controller_context and a list of maps that can be voted for when the match ends.
 The controller guarantees that this is the last message that it will send.

 3. the launcher launches a new server on the unused port

-4. the new controller instance will connect to the launcher and send a controller version message
+4. the new controller instance will connect to the launcher and send a protocol version message

+5. the launcher will notify the login server that the game controller is ready to start loading the next map

+6. the login server will reply with a message containing the highest-voted map ID

-5. in response the launcher will send the controller_context to the new controller instance
+5. the launcher will put that map ID in the controller_context and send it to the new controller instance, which can then start loading the map

 6. when receiving match time from the new server, the launcher will send a server-ready message containing the port of the new server to the login server